nhn/tui.editor/apps/editor/docs/getting-started.md

 - `previewType`: Preview style of Markdown mode `tab` | `vertical`
 - `usageStatistics`: Let us know the _hostname_.
 We want to learn from you how you are using the Editor.
 You are free to disable it. `true` | `false`

-Find out more options [here](https://nhn.github.io/tui.editor/latest/ToastUIEditor)
+Find out more options [here](https://nhn.github.io/tui.editor/latest/ToastUIEditor).

+## Example

+You can see the basic example [here](https://nhn.github.io/tui.editor/latest/tutorial-example01-basic).